I know it's a little quirky, and a lot corny, but if anyone knows what my dogs are thinking, it's me, so here's Tanner's interview. Hope you enjoy:

 "Meeting mom at the door when she comes home from errands and stuff is really exciting.
 She always has good smells on her and I enjoy giving her a good once-over.
-Sometimes we think about getting into Therapy dog work so that I can go everywhere with her.
+Sometimes we think about getting into Therapy dog work so that I can go out and share my friendly nature with lonely folks.
 I'd really like that."

 "I love going to see the vet.
 We always shop for goodies there in the place where they keep pup toys and stuff.
 My vet gives me a nice massage while I get my physical.
 Mom says I have to get shots sometimes, but she talks to me like everything is fine and I never notice them.
 What's up with that?
 Patches, my cat, turns a shot into an international event!"